consensus-shipyard/spacenet/deployment/README.md

 ```
 with `hosts` being the Ansible inventory and `<playbook.yaml>` one of the provided playbooks.
 Additional playbooks can be specified in the same command and will be executed in the given sequence.
-A reference of the provided deployment playbooks is provided at the end of this document.
+A reference of the provided deployment playbooks is given at the end of this document.

 Running the command above applies the playbooks to their default targets,
 assuming all nodes in the inventory are part of Spacenet.